dtdannen/dvmdash/llms.md

 about DVMs, Kinds, and the entire ecosystem, to enable fast tracking and general high level stats.

 Questions:
 1. How many DVM job requests have been submitted?
+(Postgres)
-(Postgres, global stats table)
+	- answered by global stats table
 2. How many DVM job results have been returned?
+(Postgres)
-(Postgres, global stats table)
+	- answered by global stats table
 3. How many unique users are there?
-(Postgres, users table)
+(Postgres)
+	- answered by users table
 4. What's the most popular DVM?
 (Postgres, dvm stats table)
+	- answered by looking up the last rollup for the mentioned DVM
 5. How much money is each DVM earning?
-(Postgres, dvm stats table)
+(NEO4J)
 6. Does a DVM appear to be down?
+   - answered by tracking how many job requests this DVM has ignored
 7. When was the last time a DVM completed a task?
 8. Have any DVMs failed to deliver after accepting payment?
    - Did they refund that payment?
 9. How long, on average, does it take this DVM to respond?
+(NEO4J)
+	-
 10. For Task X, what's the average amount of time it takes for a DVM to complete a task?
-13. Which DVMs are competing with my DVM?
+11. Which DVMs are competing with my DVM?

-11. What was the root cause of my DVM to fail?
+12. What was the root cause of my DVM to fail?
 (NEO4J)
-12. Which DVM in a DVM chain failed?
+13. Which DVM in a DVM chain failed?
 (NEO4J)
 14. Can I easily string the output of DVM A into my new DVM B to create a chain?
 (Documentation)
 15. What are the design patterns of creating multi-DVM workflows?
 (Documentation)
 16. How can I create a loop of DVMs?
 (Documentation)